Filmores Hotel is located at 212 Dundas St E (at George St on the northeast corner) in the Garden District neighbourhood of Toronto.

 Filmores Hotel Sold & Future Plans for the Landmark

 In January 2020, Menkes Developments Ltd purchased Filmores Hotel for $31.5 million.
-The parking lot on the east side of Filmores was also purchased by the developer for just over $20 million.
+The developer also purchased the parking lot on the east side of Filmores for just over $20 million.

 Menkes Developments Ltd and Core Development Group have plans to build a 46-storey, mixed-use residential condo.
 Designed by the architectural firm of Giannone Petricone Associates and spanning 212-218 Dundas St, the tower would rise over a base building which includes the façade of Filmores Hotel and new retail space.
 It’s scheduled to be completed in 2023.

-Also part of the property is Henry Tasker’s original home at 279½ George St. It’s currently a licensed rooming house.
-At this time, there are no plans to make alterations to the heritage home.
+Also, part of the property is Henry Tasker’s original home at 279½ George St. It’s currently a licensed rooming house.
+Currently, there are no plans to make alterations to the heritage home.

 Did You Know

-- Filmores Hotel is on the small curve of Dundas St E (from George to Sherbourne Sts) that was once known as Wilton Crescent (and later Dundas Crescent).
-On either side of Wilton Crescent was Wilton Ave (Yonge to George Sts and Sherbourne to River Sts).
+- Filmores Hotel is on the small curve of Dundas St E, from George St to Sherbourne St, which was once known as Wilton Crescent (and later Dundas Crescent).
+A little more on Dundas St E… Yonge St to George St was once Wilton Ave, from George St to Sherbourne St was once Wilton Crescent, and from Sherbourne St to River St, it went back to Wilton Ave.
 Today, this major thoroughfare is Dundas St E.

 - The architectural firm of Symons and Rae designed many upscale homes and low-rise apartment buildings in Toronto.